Can I Bring Sewing Needles on a Plane?

 Can you bring crochet hooks/needles on a plane?
 Yes - read this guide from our friends at AllFreeCrochet to learn more: Can I Take a Crochet Hook on a Plane?

 Are knitting needles allowed on airplanes?
 Yes - both in a carry-on and in checked bags.
+Related: Does Southwest airlines allow knitting needles?
+Yes - both in a carry-on and in checked bags.

 Can you bring metal nail files on planes?
 Yes - both in a carry-on and in checked bags.